shaunhwq/visual_comparison/README.md

 ### <u> Installation </u>

-Create a virtual environment with Python 3.8.
-Then,
+Create a virtual environment with Python 3.8.10 Then,

 ```
-pip3 install customtkinter opencv-python pillow tqdm
+pip3 install -r requirements.txt
 ```

 Next, install the necessary package for the copy image to clipboard feature